 - (1) We lease stores and offices for operation under operating lease.
-Payments under operating leases are expensed on a straight-line basis over the periods of their respective leases. - (2) Capital commitments refer to capital expenditures on construction in progress. - (3) The borrowing was obtained from TTCO for working capital and business development purpose.
+Payments under operating leases are expensed on a straight-line basis over the periods of their respective leases. - (2) Capital commitments refer to capital expenditures on the renovation and decoration of our stores. - (3) The borrowing was obtained from TTCO for working capital and business development purpose.
 See "-Credit Facilities." - (4) We entered into a capital lease for certain coffee machines.
 See "-Credit Facilities."